MattDV57/forguide/ui/README.md

 # Drive Transfer Service UI
-ReactJS + Express JS UI that allows users to submit jobs and monitor their progress.
+HTML/Javascript + Express JS UI that allows users to submit jobs and monitor their progress.

 ## Manual Set Up
 ### APIs and Services